sedelmeyer/caproj-sandbox/README.rst

 ..
 Note::

-   **This project is primarily being constructed for my own personal learning experience, where my current area of focus are approaches to generating tested and log-generating data pipelines.
+   **This project is primarily being constructed for my own personal learning experience, where my current areas of focus are approaches to generating tested and log-generating data pipelines.
 As such:**

    * Please disregard existing project releases, because they do not adhere to semantic versioning standards.